12 Tax-Return Mistakes To Avoid With Stock Options And ESPPs

 - Additional points

 Don't let your W-2 trip you up.
-When you exercise NQSOs, even if you don't sell any shares, the difference between the exercise price and the fair market value (FMV) of those shares will be treated as ordinary income and included in Box 1 of your Form W-2 and in the other boxes for state and local income (see the FAQ showing an annotated diagram of Form W-2 for NQSOs).
+When you exercise NQSOs, even if you don't sell any shares, the difference between the exercise price and the fair market value (FMV) of those shares will be treated as ordinary income and included in Box 1 of your Form W-2 and in the other boxes for state and local income, Social Security up to the yearly maximum, and Medicare, along with the amount withheld (see the FAQ showing an annotated diagram of Form W-2 for NQSOs).
 For ISOs, only when you make a disqualifying disposition will the income appear on your W-2, but no withholding occurs (see the FAQ showing an annotated diagram of Form W-2 for this situation).

 Alert: It is also easy to make the same mistake with ESPPs that are not tax-qualified, as the W-2 tax reporting is the same as for nonqualified stock options.

-To double-check how much compensation came from salary versus options, compare your year-end pay stub with your W-2.
+To double-check how much compensation came from salary versus options, compare your year-end salary paycheck stub with your W-2.
 The difference between the two statements should reveal your option income.

-If you exercised NQSOs last year, the withheld federal, state, Social Security, and Medicare taxes will appear on your Form W-2, along with the spread at exercise, which will be treated as ordinary income.
-You have no withholding upon ISO exercise or a purchase in a tax-qualified ESPP, regardless of whether you held or sold shares at exercise/purchase.
-Also, if you sold shares during the tax year, your broker should send you IRS Form 1099-B showing the sales.
+If you sold shares during the tax year, your broker will send you IRS Form 1099-B showing the sales.
 Using the 1099-B, you report on IRS Form 8949 and Schedule D the sales proceeds, along with the other information from the 1099-B. While the 1099-B now includes more information than it used to, it does not show withheld taxes, unless backup withholding was triggered.

-Be sure you report the sale even with a cashless exercise in which all the income is already on your W-2 and you appear to have no additional gains on the sale.
+Even with a cashless exercise or immediate sale of ESPP shares at purchase in which all the income is on your W-2 and you appear to have no additional gains on the sale, be sure you report the sale.
 In some cases with a cashless exercise, there will still be a small short-term gain or loss, depending on the commission.
 As explained in the next section, about the tax basis, you will not be overreporting your income.
 In special situations where your broker is not required to give you a Form 1099-B for the cashless exercise (see a related FAQ) you should still report the sale on Form 8949.

 Alert: Even when you have no income for your sale beyond what appears on your W-2, you still must report the sale on Form 8949 and Schedule D. If you don't, you can expect a letter from the IRS (see a related FAQ).
 The IRS has expanded its technology over the past few years and can easily match and compare e-filed information documents (e.g. Form 1099-B) against filed tax returns.